diablodale/dp.docs/docs/_max/methods/firmware.md

 Some sensors may spontaneously report bootloader version warnings.
 The manufacturer is responsible for their warnings and recommendations.

-> 📝 Network devices may be very slow for all `firmware` actions.
+> 📝 Network devices are usually slow for all `firmware` actions.

 ## Version